-- Eat mostly complex carbohydrates like whole-grain breads and cereals, brown rice, whole-wheat pasta, vegetables, dry beans and peas.
+- Eat mostly complex carbohydrates like whole-grain breads and cereals, wild or brown rice, whole-wheat pasta, vegetables, dry beans and peas.

 - Eat low-fat protein foods like lean meat with all visible fat removed, poultry with skin removed, low-fat or nonfat dairy products, fish and plant proteins like beans, tofu and peanut butter.

 - Eat less fat and sugar.
 Cut back on butter, margarine, oil, cream, cheese, bacon, lunch meat, ice cream, and sweet bakery goods.
 Stay away from high-sugar foods such as regular sodas, Kool-Aid, candy bars, syrup, jams and jellies.